Dagmawi-22/my-music/README.md

 ## Requirements

-List the software and tools required to run your application.
-Include versions if necessary.

 - Node.js
 - MongoDB
 - ...

 ## Installation

-Provide step-by-step instructions on how to install and set up your application locally.
-Include any specific dependencies or configurations.
+how to install and set up your application locally:

 ```bash
 # Clone the repository